 Can I extend the PPE visa or switch into another visa category while in the UK?

 No. The PPE visa is non-extendable and does not allow in-country switching.
-If further work is planned, the applicant must leave the UK and apply under a different visa route if eligible.
+If you wish to undertake further work, you must apply from outside the UK under the correct visa route.

-Do I need to be sponsored by a UK company for a PPE visa?
+Do I need sponsorship from a UK company for a PPE visa?

-No. The PPE visa does not require a Certificate of Sponsorship.
-Instead, applicants must present a formal invitation from a UK-based host outlining the nature and legality of the paid engagement.
+No. A PPE visa does not require a Certificate of Sponsorship.
+Instead, you need a formal invitation from a UK-based host confirming the nature and legality of the engagement.

 How long does it take to get a PPE visa?

-Is there a cooling-off period for repeat visits under the PPE route?
+Is there a cooling-off period for repeat PPE visits?

-There’s no fixed cooling-off period, but frequent or successive visits may lead to scrutiny or refusal.
-The Home Office will assess whether the visitor is trying to live in the UK through repeat short visits.
+No fixed cooling-off period applies, but frequent or successive visits may result in refusal if the Home Office believes you are trying to live in the UK through repeat visits.

 Conclusion